Atlanta Product Liability Attorneys

 Manufacturers have a legal responsibility to design, produce, and sell products that are safe for consumers to use as instructed and are free of defects.
 Product liability law helps ensure that products sold to consumers from manufacturers, vendors, or wholesalers are safe and that these entities are held liable should any injuries or deaths result from the use of their products.
 Consumers are given certain legal rights when purchasing any sort of product, and laws relating to product liability provide you protection should the product cause you or a loved one harm.

-If you have suffered injuries due to a defective product, you may be entitled to compensation for all related damages.
+If you have suffered injuries or lost a loved one due to a defective product in Atlanta, you may be entitled to compensation for all related damages.
 However, you will need help from an experienced Georgia personal injury attorney if you wish to attain a full and fair settlement.
 Here at Grant Law Office, our reputation for success has been garnered over many years of hard work and practice in personal injury law.
 Because we are confident in our ability to excel inside and outside of the courtroom, we do not back down from any opponent, even those associated with powerful companies.
-Call us today at (866) 249-5513 or (404) 995-3955 for a free case evaluation.
+Call us today at (404) 995-3955 for a free case evaluation.

 Georgia law recognizes three separate legal theories that apply to cases in which an individual has been injured by a defective product: negligence, strict liability, and breach of warranty.